Work with images

 Additional protections for images

 Microsoft’s development of AI is guided by its Responsible AI principles and the Responsible AI Standard to help deploy AI systems responsibly.
-To curb the potential misuse of Image Creator, Microsoft works together with DALL-E’s developer OpenAI to deliver an experience that encourages responsible use of Image Creator with additional protections.
+To curb the potential misuse of image creation tools like Designer, Microsoft works together with DALL·E’s developer OpenAI to deliver an experience that encourages responsible use with additional protections.
 For example, there are controls in place that aim to limit the generation of harmful or unsafe images.
 When Copilot detects a potentially harmful image that could be generated by a prompt, it blocks the prompt and warns the user.
-Microsoft also makes it clear that Image Creator’s images are generated by AI.
-A modified Bing icon is included in the lower-left corner of each image to help indicate that the image was created using Image Creator.
+Microsoft also makes it clear that Designer’s images are generated by AI.

-When you upload an image, Copilot employs facial blurring and other safety mechanisms before sending the image to the AI model for processing.
-Facial blurring is used to protect the privacy of people in the image.
-The face blurring technology relies on context clues to determine where to blur and will attempt to blur all faces.
+When you upload an image, Copilot uses facial blurring and other safety mechanisms before sending the image to the AI model for processing.
+Facial blurring protects the privacy of people in the image.
+The face blurring technology relies on context clues to determine where to blur and attempts to blur all faces.